shubhradeep23/Jenkins-Pipeline-Deploy-Java-Docker-Host/README.md

-# Jenkins Pipeline: Deploy Java App on Docker Host running on EC2 Instance using Ansible
+# Jenkins Pipeline: Deploy Java App on Docker Host running on Remote EC2 Instance using Ansible

 Pre-requisites in Jenkins: Download the Word Document from https://github.com/shubhradeep23/jenkins-sonar-eks to first setup Jenkins, SonarQube, Maven, Docker, but skip the EKS creation part.